Random Harvest

-Novel
+Plot summary

 The novel is divided, not into chapters, but five large parts.

 It is set in the period immediately after the outbreak of the first World War.
-It is told in the first person by Harrison, and by means of two extended external analepses tells the story of Charles Rainier, a wealthy businessman and politician, from the time he was invalided out of the army during World War I, his subsequent memory loss and partial recovery, his assuming control of the family business to his attempts to recover his memory just as Hitler invades Poland.
+It is told in the first person by Harrison, and by means of two extended external analepses tells the story of Charles Rainier, a wealthy businessman and politician, from the time he was invalided out of the army during the war, his subsequent memory loss and partial recovery, his assuming control of the family business to his attempts to recover his memory just as Hitler invades Poland.

 The book is prefaced with this quote: '..German Official Report: "According to a British Official report, bombs fell at Random"'.
 The novel starts in 1937, and is narrated by Charles Rainier's secretary, Mr. Harrison.
 Charles and Mrs. Rainier ("Helen" in the novel) reside at Stourton, their country manor west of London, where she is the perfect hostess, and a young man named Woburn has been hired to catalogue the family library.
 One night Rainier recounts his story to Harrison, from the time he woke up in Liverpool in 1919, having lost two years of his life.

 Rainier's tale is told in the form of the third person (although Harrison is recounting it) and relates his return to Stourton, where he learns his father is gravely ill.
 Told by the doctor that the shock of his return could be fatal to his father, Charles decides to leave his home to lessen the risk to his father, despite the fact that the family lawyer insists on telling the senior Mr. Rainier so he can change his will back and include Charles, who had been assumed dead.
 Shortly afterwards, Charles receives word that his father has died and returns home.
 The family gathers to pay their last respects, and included is 14-year-old Kitty, stepdaughter of Charles' elder sister Jill.
 Prompted by the family lawyer, each of the Rainier heirs agrees to give up a portion of their inheritance to Charles, so he may have an equal share.
 Under the poor leadership of Charles' older brother Chetwynd (Chet), Rainier shares dwindle in worth until Charles has to take control of the company to save it from bankruptcy.
 He takes leave from university (where he had resumed his studies which had been interrupted by war) and throws himself into work.
 He saves the family business, but at the price of his own scholarly aspirations.
 In due course, he and Kitty become engaged.
 But before their wedding, he receives a note from Kitty breaking off the engagement, and telling him she is going abroad.